basicallydan/danhough.com/_drafts/2013-12-04-interfake.markdown

 Interfake is a new NodeJS module I've been developing on-and-off to help with some projects.

 It's a quick, easy and platform-independent way for developers working on applications to spin up dummy APIs using a single JSON file.
 I'll show you how to use it in this quick guide.
+Alternatively, skip this stuff and go [straight to GitHub to check it out](https://github.com/basicallydan/interfake).

 ### Install